selimslab/selimslab.github.io/_posts/social/phil/2019-4-24-art-of-war.md

 ---
 layout: post
-title: The Art War, one page summary
+title: The Art of War
 tags: philosophy

 ---